 This part of our body that, depending on the individual, can be the most pampered or the most mistreated is essential and can critically influence our physical appearance and facial expressions, thereby affecting our daily choices.
 Outside aesthetics, our hairs are also important in other variety of ways, like the following:

 Our hairs are generally protective–adding one more layer of a protective coat over the skin.
 Also, the eyelashes essentially protect the eyes, shielding them from too much exposure to sunlight, dust particles, and sweat.

 The fine hairs covering most parts of our body give us an extra tactile perception.
-On the other hand, the wooly ones on the head can reduce the pain and force of impacts of objects to our head.
+On the other hand, the wooly ones on the head can reduce the pain and force of the impacts of objects on our head.

 Body temperature regulation:

 When we are cold, the piloerector muscles beneath our skin are stimulated to contract, thereby raising the hairs superficially and allowing them to trap air in-between their spaces.
 This trapped air acts as an insulator to prevent heat loss.
 When we are hot, the hairs go flaccid, allowing heat dissipation.

 Medical reasons why you may lose your hair

 Via the hair cycle, it is healthy to regenerate and lose between 50-100 strands of hair daily out of the over 100,000 hairs on our heads.
 However, in some medical conditions, the balance might tilt towards more hair losses than regeneration, creating either a localized or generalized sparsity of hair that can be gradual or abrupt.